Congratulations on your pregnancy! As you are looking into antenatal classes, you may be already be thinking about the birth of your baby.

 I have worked with expectant and new parents for a number of years and my sessions have been designed to be effective and to provide good knowledge as well as practical skills and strategies for labour & birth.
+I am an NCT-trained practitioner and I work as an independent antenatal teacher and postnatal group leader so you are in good hands.

 I have about 17 years experience of teaching antenatal classes, I am professionally trained and I have attended births as a doula but what’s in it for you…